This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Showcasing internationally renowned street artists as well as local painters, Shoreditch’s streets are awash with an awesome array of artwork in practically every type of space you can imagine, from the picturesque to the political.

-London’s newest foodhall (as at October 2021) and located immediately next to Liverpool Street station Bishopsgate entrance, Eataly (nice name) is an Italian market hall with several shops, bars and food outlets.
+Liverpool Street’s newest food hall as at 2023 and located immediately next to Liverpool Street station Bishopsgate entrance, Eataly (nice name) is an Italian market hall with several shops, bars and food outlets.